Reign of Alfonso XIII: Failed institutionalization of the regime

-On September 13, 1926, the third anniversary of the coup d'état that brought him to power, Primo de Rivera held an informal plebiscite to show that he had popular support and thus pressure the King to accept his proposal to convene an unelected Consultative Assembly.
+On September 13, 1926, the third anniversary of the coup d'état that brought him to power, Primo de Rivera concluded a three-day informal event which he described as a "plebiscite" (plebiscito) to show that he had popular support and thus pressure the King to accept his proposal to convene an unelected Consultative Assembly.
+Rather than holding an election with a choice of voting yes or no, however, men (and for the first time, women) were invited to sign registration books at various locations if they supported Primo de Rivera, or to cast a signed ballot marking support into a box.
+There was no provision for opposing the regime.

 For a year Alfonso XIII resisted, but in September 1927, he signed the convocation of the National Consultative Assembly which should "prepare and present to the government, in stages, within a period of three years and as a preliminary draft, a general and complete legislation which at the appropriate time should be submitted to a sincere contrast of public opinion and, in the appropriate part, to the royal sanction".
 This Assembly met in February 1928 and most of its nearly 400 members were appointed directly or indirectly by the government, and only about sixty had previously been deputies, senators or ministers.

 In the Royal Decree-Law of September 12, 1927, which founded it, it was stated that "it is not to be a Parliament, it will not legislate, it will not share sovereignty", but a "body of information, controversy and advice of a general nature which will collaborate with the Government".
 It was "a corporative assembly, completely dependent on the executive power", "with members elected by the town councils, the provincial councils, the patriotic unions, the State bodies and outstanding representatives of the Administration, the army, the justice system or the Church together with other representatives of labor, commerce, culture, arts and other activities by the government, and intended to be the expression of a tripartite model of representation —Administration, Society and Party—which had its roots in classical corporativism and in Italian Fascist corporativism".